visgl/deck.gl/docs/api-reference/widgets/zoom-widget.md

 Default: `null`

-The widget is attached to the view identified by this `viewId`.
-When assigned, the widget is placed within the specified view, and  exclusively interacts with it.
-Required when using [multiple views](../../developer-guide/views.md#using-multiple-views).
+The `viewId` prop controls how a widget interacts with views.
+If `viewId` is defined, the widget is placed in that view and interacts exclusively with it; otherwise, it is placed in the root widget container and affects all views.

 #### `placement` (string, optional) {#placement}